Audie Murphy: European Theater

 The Colmar Pocket, 850 sqmi in the Vosges Mountains, had been held by German troops since November 1944.
 On 14 January 1945, Murphy rejoined his platoon, which had been moved to the Colmar area in December.
 He moved with the 3rd Division on 24 January to the town of Holtzwihr, where they faced a strong German counterattack.
 He was wounded in both legs, for which he received a second Bronze Oak Leaf Cluster for his Purple Heart.
-As the company awaited reinforcements on 26 January, he was made commander of Company B.

-The Germans scored a direct hit on an M10 tank destroyer, setting it alight, forcing the crew to abandon it.
-Murphy ordered his men to retreat to positions in the woods, remaining alone at his post, shooting his M1 carbine and directing artillery fire via his field radio while the Germans aimed fire directly at his position.
+As the company awaited reinforcements on 26 January, he was made commander of Company B. At about 2 pm that afternoon, German troops and tanks counterattacked and Murphy ordered his company to withdraw into prepared positions.
+The Germans scored a direct hit on an M10 tank destroyer which was stationed near Murphy's company command post, setting it alight and forcing the crew to abandon it.
+Murphy remained alone at his post, shooting his M1 carbine and directing artillery fire via his field radio, while the Germans aimed fire directly at his position.
 Murphy mounted the abandoned, burning tank destroyer and began firing its .50 caliber machine gun at the advancing Germans, killing a squad crawling through a ditch towards him.
-For an hour, Murphy stood on the flaming tank destroyer returning German fire from foot soldiers and advancing tanks, killing or wounding 50 Germans.
+For an hour, Murphy stood on the flaming tank destroyer, returning German fire from foot soldiers and advancing tanks, and killing or wounding 50 Germans.
 He sustained a leg wound during his stand, and stopped only after he ran out of ammunition.
 Murphy rejoined his men, disregarding his own injury, and led them back to repel the Germans.
-He insisted on remaining with his men while his wounds were treated.
+Murphy insisted on remaining with his men while his wounds were treated.

-For his actions that day, he was awarded the Medal of Honor.
+For his actions that day, Murphy was awarded the Medal of Honor.
 The 3rd Infantry Division was awarded the Presidential Unit Citation for its actions at the Colmar Pocket, giving Murphy a Bronze Oak Leaf Cluster for the emblem.

 On 16 February, Murphy was promoted to first lieutenant and was awarded the Legion of Merit for his service from 22 January 1944 to 18 February 1945.
 He was moved from the front lines to Regimental Headquarters and made a liaison officer.